Tin Machine: Band legacy

 The band earned mixed reviews during their short career.
-In later years, critics have reappraised the band more warmly and Tin Machine have been found "unjustly" harshly reviewed.
+Starting in the late 1990s, critics reappraised the band more warmly and Tin Machine were found to have been "unjustly" harshly reviewed.
 One critic suggested that part of the reason for its poor reception was that Tin Machine's music was somewhat ahead of its time, and that the band "explored alternative and grunge before the styles were even widely known to exist."
 Another critic agreed, with yet another suggesting that Tin Machine and Bowie were "merely ahead of the curve.
 A prophet, a voice in the desert predicting the coming of Nirvana.
 At the time, Nirvana was toiling in Seattle obscurity, pushing its debut Bleach on Sub Pop at every dive it played."
 Tim Palmer, after producing Tin Machine's two studio albums, would go on to mix Pearl Jam's grunge album Ten in 1991, and later recalled to Gabrels that he had come into the studio one day to find Pearl Jam listening to Tin Machine's "Heaven's in Here".

 In 1996, Bowie reflected on his time with Tin Machine: "For better or worse it helped me to pin down what I did and didn’t enjoy about being an artist.
 It helped me, I feel, to recover as an artist.
 And I do feel that for the past few years I’ve been absolutely in charge of my artistic path again.
 I’m working to my own criteria.
 I’m not doing anything I would feel ashamed of in the future, or that I would look back on and say my heart wasn’t in that."